Classic Stuffed Leg of Lamb Recipe

 Once you've assembled your materials, you can move on to cooking your stuffed leg of lamb.

 Step 1: Prep Work

 Begin by preheating your oven to 350 degrees Fahrenheit.
-Cut off any twine holding your lamb leg together and unfold it like a book skin side down.
-If your leg of lamb still contains the bone, carefully cut down the sides and around it until it comes free, taking off as little meat as possible.
+Cut off any kitchen twine holding your lamb leg together and unfold it like a book skin side down.
+If your leg of lamb is still bone-in, using a sharp knife carefully cut down the sides and around it until it comes free, taking off as little meat as possible.

 Additionally, slice through the center of the meet slightly if the leg has trouble laying flat, being sure not to cut all the way through and accidentally cutting it in half.
 Let the leg sit out to warm up slightly for about half an hour (or as long as it takes the oven to get up to temperature).

 Step 2: Filling the Leg